Code of Conduct for Metropolitan Cemeteries Board Licensed Funeral Directors 2022/23

 4. Interact with MCB employees and contractors with professionalism, courtesy and respect.

-6. Not engage in unprofessional conduct of a character likely to deceive, defraud or harm the families you serve, MCB staff, or the MCB, in the course of providing professional services.
+5. Not engage in unprofessional or unconscionable conduct of a character likely to mislead, deceive, defraud or harm the clients you serve, MCB staff, or the MCB, in the course of providing professional services.

-13. Ensure all MCB paperwork signed by a client using electronic means is completed in accordance with the Electronic Transactions Act 2011 and the signature is identifiable and verifiable , using a process that would be found reliable if challenged.
+11. Ensure all MCB applications to conduct a funeral including required supporting documentation signed by a client using electronic means is completed in accordance with the Electronic Transactions Act 2011 and the signature is identifiable and verifiable , using a process that would be found reliable if challenged.

-14. Provide complete information to clients concerning the range of services available and their associated cost, and the functions and responsibilities accepted on behalf of clients by Funeral Directors.
+13. Provide complete and true information to clients concerning the range of services available and their associated cost, and the functions and responsibilities accepted on behalf of clients by Funeral Directors.

-15. Provide a written estimate of all funeral charges and disbursements at the time of taking instructions from a client, or as soon as is practicable and include a clear breakdown of charges on a line by line basis in client quotes and tax invoices.
+15. Provide a written estimate of all funeral charges and disbursements including funeral bundles and packages and the professional service fee, at the time of taking instructions from a client, or as soon as is practicable and include a clear breakdown of charges on a line by line basis in client quotes and tax invoices.